Viswa Brahmin Diwas

 Viswa Brahmin Diwas is a Hindu celebration to commemorate the pride of Brahmin communities in the Hindu tradition.
 The translation of Viswa Brahmin Diwas is World Brahmin Day.
 It is celebrated on the occasion of the birth anniversary of the Indian philosopher cum diplomat Acharya Chanakya.

+The celebration of the Viswa Brahmin Diwas symbolises the honouring the legacy of spiritual seekers, knowledge-bearers, and cultural custodians in the Indian subcontinent.
+They are considered as architects who have shaped the moral and intellectual fabric of the subcontinent.
+The celebration is seen as a tribute to the spiritual heritage of India.

 Background

 In 2021, the Brahmin community organizations all over the world decided to celebrate the birth anniversary of Acharya Chanakya on the 1st June every year in the name of "Vishwa Brahman Diwas" to remember the contributions of the Brahmin community.
 The actual birth date of Acharya Chanakya is unknown so all the Brahmin organizations decided to organise Chanakya Janmotsav on 1 June as his symbolic birth anniversary.
 Acharya Chanakya is considered as the pride and ideal of Brahmin communities.
 He was an accomplished politician, diplomat and strategist as well as the author of Indian text Arthashastra.
 He is also called Kautilya because of his deep understanding of various subjects.